Battle of Route Coloniale 4

 The Battle of Route Coloniale 4, also called the Autumn-Winter Border Campaign (Chiến Dịch Biên Giới Thu Đông) by the Viet Minh, was a battle of the First Indochina War.
 It took place along Route Coloniale 4 (RC4, also known as Highway 4), a road used to supply the French military base at Cao Bằng.
 French military traffic along the road had previously been subject to an ongoing series of ambushes during 1947–1949.

-The aim of Việt Minh in the 1950 Border Campaign was clearing the way between the Vietnam-China border for the supply flow from the newly formed People's Republic of China.
+The aim of Việt Minh in the 1950 Border Campaign was clearing the way to the Vietnam-China border for the supply flow from the newly formed People's Republic of China.
 In this campaign the Việt Minh also tried to test new tactics and gain new experiences in a large scale battle which the Việt Minh had not previously used.

-The battle lasted from 30 September to 18 October 1950 and resulted in a French defeat.
+The battle lasted from 30 September to 18 October 1950 and resulted in a French defeat when the Việt Minh got Chinese help.
 Several units of the French army, including some battalions of the French Foreign Legion, were devastated by the Việt Minh and essentially ceased to exist as fighting units.